flipt-io/flipt/DEVELOPMENT.md

 The following are instructions for setting up your local machine for Flipt development.
 For info on using VSCode Remote Containers / GitHub Codespaces, see [#cdes](#cdes) below.

+Also check out our [Contributing](CONTRIBUTING.md) guide for more information on how to get changes merged into the project.

 ## Requirements

 Before starting, make sure you have the following installed: